gwdevhub/gwlauncher/README.md

 *   Game updates will fail to update, will cause a hang come updates.
 (Run the Guild Wars client normally to update in order to fix this)
 *   If the game crashes, there is no chance of a reconnect to be possible.

 There may be more side effects, however these are the effects I have seen.
 The general problem is that any process involving writing to Gw.dat will fail.
+It is generally advised *not* to tick the .dat patch.

 #### GW Plugins

-Well, since you read this far, ill tell you another feature not noted in the overview.
 If you create a folder named "plugins" within the Gw.exe folder, the launcher will load all .dll's or shortcuts (.lnk) to .dll's inside this folder on launch.
-This is beneficial for many reasons as you can load plugins and modules at runtime, for example umod's d3d9.dll can be loaded, avoiding the global hook and its side effects. (uMod's d3d9 dll allows for you to close uMod after launch and is significantly less taxing on performance.)
-I hope that this feature comes in handy to people.
+This is beneficial for many reasons as you can load plugins and modules at runtime, for example umod's d3d9.dll can be loaded, avoiding the global hook and its side effects.
 Dll's placed in gwlauncher/plugins folder will load for every instance, dll's in the <gw-installation-path>/plugins folder will only load for the instance launched from that path.
+Alternatively there is also a GUI to select plugins for specific accounts when you edit the account.
+Texmod files may already be selected, but do not have any effect yet.